The following is a piece from one of Volonté’s male contributors who wished to have it published anonymously.

 This all depends on the way you’re doing it, and I’m tempted to simply answer ‘it’s like any kind of sex: when it’s good, it’s great.’
 But I think you probably want more than that.

-Let’s assume for a moment that it’s the inversion of those oldy-worldy relationship dynamics that you want to explore.
-For that, there’s nothing I can think of that that’s more satisfying.
+Let’s assume for a moment that it’s the inversion of those oldy-worldly relationship dynamics that you want to explore.
+For that, there’s nothing I can think of that’s more satisfying.
 You get to set the tone of it with your partner: if you want to be humiliated, if you want to feel emasculated, pegging can satisfy that desire entirely.

 But, that makes pegging seem like it’s a lot kinkier than it really is.
 And that’s where we encounter one of the many double standards involved in the relationship between male and female sexual pleasure: that because, in this particular dynamic, pegging empowers the woman, it’s automatically “non-conventional” (to use the language of British obscenity laws).